Pomroka/TWT_Challenges_Tester/Readme.md

 This tester will create one file `temp_solution_file.py` make sure there's no such file in same folder or there's nothing important in it cos it will be **overwritten!**

-You can configure tester editing tester fila and changing `CONFIGURATION` section or using command line arguments.
+You can configure tester editing tester file and changing `CONFIGURATION` section or using command line arguments.

 Run with flag `-h` or `--help` for more information how to use command line arguments.